LegendusMaximus/speedsmart-tools/README.md

 - Run the command: python3 speedsmart_email.py &
 - It will output a process id.
 Disown this id by typing disown followed by the ID (e.g. disown 12345).
 This means that the process will not quit when you log out.
 - Take note of this ID as you can use kill followed by the ID to stop the program if needed.

+If you would rather click a button each time to check for emails manually, you can either run the following two commands in a Python shell:
+- import speedsmart_email_function
+- speedsmart_email_function.check()

+Or, you can start the web app and use the button under the "Quick actions" heading.

 The email system has only been tested with Gmail IMAP and SMTP servers, but may work with other providers that support starttls for SMTP and SSL for IMAP.